 explore new places, you’ll love life in Melbourne.

-According to the World Health Organisation, Melbourne is also one of the healthiest cities in the world for its size.
-Whether walking among the CBD skyscrapers, a relaxing picnic in the park or savouring Chinatown yum cha, Melbourne is a wonderful place to live, study and play.
+Melbourne is Australia's Top Student City, and is among the Top Five Cities in the World for students in the QS Best Student Cities Index.
+Whether walking among the CBD skyscrapers, enjoying a relaxing picnic in the park or savouring Chinatown yum cha, Melbourne is a wonderful place to live, study and play.